Directional Radiation Characteristics

 Merges near-field response and far-field response according to Application Note AN 39

-CEA 2034 Standard on Standard Method of Measurement for In-Home Loudspeakers
+CEA 2034 Standard Method of Measurement for In-Home Loudspeakers

 Papers and Preprints

 Mark R. Gander, “Ground Plane Acoustic Measurement of Loudspeaker Systems, ” J. of Audio Eng.
 Soc., Volume 30, Issue 10, pp.723-731, October 1982.

 W. Ahnert, et al., “Accurate Electroacoustic Prediction Utilizing the Complex Frequency Response of Far-Field Polar Measurements,” presented at the 108th Convention of the Audio Eng.
 Soc.
 (February 2000), Paper no. 5129.